15 Biggest Sunscreen Mistakes

 You miss other key spots

 Think you can smear sunscreen on your nose like a 1950s lifeguard and be covered?
-Unfortunately, there are lot of less-obvious areas people tend to forget—and they're just as important to protect, Dr. Graf says.
+Unfortunately, there are a lot of less-obvious areas people tend to forget—and they're just as important to protect, Dr. Graf says.
 "The most commonly missed areas are toes and feet, including the bottoms of your feet; underarms; back of the neck under the hairline; ears, especially the tops and back of your ears; eyelids; and inner upper arms."
 Put that stuff everywhere.

 You sweat (or rinse) it all off